ezeeyahoo/ChromiumSyncEnabler/README.md

 python3 ./ChromiumSyncEnabler.py
 ```

-NOTE: If you relocate app to $HOME or /Applications then re-run to reactivate.
+NOTE: If you relocate app to $HOME/Applications or /Applications then re-run to reactivate.

 Follow on-screen instructions